woak973/JPTube/README.md

 - `BACKEND_HOST`: The host of the backend server.
 - `LOGIN_PASSWORD`: The password for accessing.

 When deploying, if the `BACKEND_HOST` environment variable is not set, the default backend hosted by woak973 will be used.
+Additionally, if the `LOGIN_PASSWORD` environment variable is not set, the default password `20531` will be used.

 ## Setup JPTube